seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PARIS**
 There is no help;
 The bitter disposition of the time
 Will have it so.
-On, lord; we’ll follow you.
+On, lord; we'll follow you.

 **AENEAS**
 Good morrow, all.